jkwagh/jeremykwagh-receipt-processor-challenge/README.md

 # Jeremiah Kwagh - Receipt Processor Challenge

+## Note:
-Note: This is the submission by Jeremiah Kwagh of the Receipt Processor Challenge for Fetch.
+- This is the submission by Jeremiah Kwagh of the Receipt Processor Challenge for Fetch.
+- API testing was performed using Postman to verify endpoint functionality and response accuracy.
+Test cases included example receipts found in the challenge instructions as well as various other receipt scenarios to ensure proper point calculations.
+- Receipts are stored in memory and will be cleared when the server restarts

 This program was built using Go and provides 2 endpoints:
 - A POST end point to process a receipt and generate a new unique ID